Contributions: Emily Apter

 Contributions: Judith Butler

-Judith Butler is Maxine Elliot Professor of Comparative Literature and Critical Theory at the University of California at Berkeley.
-She is the author of The Psychic Life of Power (1997), Antigone’s Claim (2000), Giving an
+Judith Butler is Maxine Elliot Professor in the Departments of Rhetoric and Comparative Literature at the University of California, Berkeley.
+Her most recent book is The Force of Nonviolence.

 Contributions: Monique David-Ménard